Lambdah/Camera_Facing_Normal/README.md

    - **Render Normal** — exports a camera-facing normal map image.
    - **Render Opacity** — exports the opacity (alpha) map image.

----

-## 📷 Example

-_Add a screenshot or GIF here showing a rendered normal map and the resulting combined sprite/texture._

----

 ## 📌 Notes

 - Built and tested for **Blender 4.5**.